-IBM told him it would take 14 software programmers a year to complete.
-Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only 12 weeks.
-After that he was in quite a lot of demand.
+IBM told him it would take fourteen software programmers a year to complete.
+Bela explained that He figured out a way to do it much quicker - He actually completed the project alone, & in only twelve weeks.
+After that, he was in quite a lot of demand.

 Here's one of his other companies, Silverplatter, which He sold to Wolters Kluwer for $113 Million in 2000.
-These days He invests in a whole host of new companies, such as Justgiving, which has grown immensely as a business.
+These days He invests in a whole host of new companies, such as Justgiving, which he started and which has grown immensely as a business.

 I remember clearly Bela telling me about his idea to set up this online giving site back in 2000.
 I was more than a bit sceptical at the time since the internet was still at quite an embryonic stage plus there had just been a major 'dot.com crash', which took shares in my wife's company, Akamai, from $400 a share to $1 a share.